-Helping Wofford to a 10-4 record in 2016, Fuqua directed a defense that ranked fifth in the nation in total defense (287.2 ypg), sixth in scoring defense (17.1 ppg) and 12th in rushing defense (101.8 ypg).
+Fuqua came to Georgia State from Wofford, which he helped to a 10-4 record and a berth in the FCS quarterfinals in 2016 as he directed a defense that ranked fifth in the nation in total defense (287.2 ypg), sixth in scoring defense (17.1 ppg) and 12th in rushing defense (101.8 ypg).
 The Terriers, who fell to Youngstown State in double overtime in the FCS quarterfinals, posted three shutouts during the season.

 Among the top players he coached was All-American and three-time all-conference outside linebacker Alvin Scioneaux.
 He tutored numerous other all-conference and all-freshman selections during his time at Wofford.

-A nose tackle in college, Fuqua was a two-time All-American for the Terriers, including first-team recognition as a senior in 2002.
+A nose tackle in college, Fuqua was a four-time All-Southern Conference performer and a two-time All-American for the Terriers, including first-team recognition as a senior in 2002.
 He was elected to the Wofford College Athletic Hall of Fame in 2008.

 Fuqua (pronounced FEW-quay), 38, is a native of Danville, Ky., where he was an all-state player at Danville High School.
 He is married to the former Tiffany Webb and the couple has a daughter, Natalie Marie, and a son, Webb Kirkland.